 While you can opt to take a day excursion around the islands directly from Pula, the only boat that has permission to actually land on the islands leaves from the nearby town of Fazana.
-Ferry tickets cost 210HRK for a return journey and leave frequently — they also include a tour of the island on a motorised train.
+Ferry tickets also include a tour of the island on a motorised train.

 Rather than taking the packed train, however, we recommend hiring a bicycle and going around the island at your own pace.
 There you can see the wildlife park — including ostrich, zebras, llamas, and Shetland ponies — that Tito established, maybe hit the golf course, or find a stony beach virtually all to yourself.

-Located on the main drag in Pula, Hook and Cook is a popular casual seafood joint.
+For dinner, head back to Pula and have a quick and delicious bite to eat at Hook & Cook, a popular casual seafood joint.
 They have a small menu, however, the quality of the fish is fantastic and they have some unique ingredients and presentation.

 After enjoying the lively atmosphere and many activities that Pula has to offer, the next stop on your Istria itinerary should be the northwestern Istrian town of Umag.
-Umag is much smaller and much more laid-back than Pula and is very popular amongst German tourists.
-Its compact old town, many great restaurants, and great swimming areas make it a fantastic addition to any Istria itinerary.
+Umag is much smaller and much more laid-back than Pula and is very popular amongst European tourists.

 Though very small, the Old Town in Umag is incredibly quaint and very much worth exploring.
-There are a number of cafes and restaurants lining the water and a few pretty, cobblestoned streets to get lost in.
+There are many cafes and restaurants lining the water and a few pretty, cobblestoned streets to get lost in.
 There aren’t many breathtaking “sites” to see here, however, the atmosphere is one that lends Umag to be explored.

 Located close to the Hotel Sol, this isn’t a sandy beach, however, it is still a fantastic area to lay in the sun and take a dip in the crystal clear water.
 There are also a couple of cafes and snack bars around should you need a bite to eat or an ice cream to take the edge off of a warm day.

-Croatian wine is not well-known internationally, however, it’s prime wine-growing region happens to be located in Istria.
+Spend your afternoon and evening sipping wine in a nearby vineyard.
+Croatian wine is not well-known internationally, however, a prime wine-growing region happens to be located in Istria.
 While there are seemingly hundreds of vineyards scattered all across the Istrian region, some of the best lie within very easy reach of Umag.

 We recommend stopping by for a tasting at Cuj Winery, which is only a few kilometres inland from Umag.
 This small, family-run vineyard produces some fantastic wines and their own olive oil as well.
-They use the native Istrian Malvasia and Teran grape varieties in their white and reds respectively, and they blend them with some more commonly found grapes for their rosé and dessert wines.
+They use the native Istrian Malvasia and Teran grape varieties in their white and reds respectively.

 Another benefit to spending a couple of days in Umag is its proximity to some of the most charming hill towns in Istria.
 While it might be hard to draw yourself away from the stunning seaside, heading inland will let you see a side of Istria that you would never have known existed.

 The towns of Buje, Groznjan, and Motovun are all within easy reach of Umag, however, it is a lot easier to get to them if you have your own car.
-Buje is closest to Umag and is the least visited of the three towns, however, it’s lack of tourists only add to its charm.
+Buje is closest to Umag and is the least visited of the three towns, however, its lack of tourists only adds to its charm.